therealchjones/mffer/docs/autoanalyze.md

 contain somewhere beneath it files named `base.apk` and `config.`_`abi`_`.apk` (for some ABI name).
-This may be a simple directory containing these files, such as the `mff-apks-`_`date`_ directory made by `apkdl`, some subset of an Android filesystem such as the `mff-device-files-`_`version`_ directory created by the `autoextract` program, or any other searchable file hierarchy containing these two files.
+This may be a simple directory containing these files, such as the `mff-apks-`_`date`_ directory made by apkdl, some subset of an Android filesystem such as the `mff-device-files-`_`version`_ directory created by the `autoextract` program, or any other searchable file hierarchy containing these two files.
 If more than one of each type of file is located, an error message is printed; the easiest